Background Checks: A Powerful Tool

 - prison, parole and release files from state departments of Corrections, Administrative Office of Courts, and other state agencies.

-Another potential problem with background screening is that many non-profit organizations compensate boards and directors, grounds crew, coaches and other adult members earn a salary or a stipend, which technically exempts those adults from background checks.
+Another potential problem with background screening is that many non-profit organizations do not compensate boards and directors, and very few grounds crew, coaches and other adult members earn a salary or a stipend, which technically exempts those adults from background checks.
 When requiring background checks, the use of the word "volunteer" may be unintentionally providing some individuals a loophole to avoid being screened.
 The most comprehensive way to conduct background checks is to require them for everyone over the age of 17 working with or in the vicinity of children.

 As a parent it is appropriate to ask administrators of your sports league if they have done background checks on all adults involved in their program.
 If the answer is yes, and they are able to point to the system and who is in charge of the system utilized, then you know the foundation for safety has been established and the league understands the importance of the issue.